Chandan-kumar10/Student-Daily-Tracker/Student-Daily-Tracker/README.md

 - `Date` (date): The date of the record (YYYY-MM-DD)
 - `Attendance (%)` (float): Percentage attendance on that day
 - `Study Hours` (float): Number of hours spent studying
 - `Assignment Score` (int): Score obtained in daily assignments
 - `Test Score` (int): Score obtained in tests/quizzes
 - `Mood` (string): Reported mood of the student (e.g., Happy, Neutral, Stressed, Tired)

 ---

-## Project Workflow and Instructions Followed
+## Project Workflow and Instructions Follewed.

 ### 1. Identifying and Sourcing Relevant Datasets
 - Created and sourced a daily tracking dataset that covers academic and emotional parameters essential for student performance monitoring.